RahulSundkar/LFX_Mentorship-2024_Pre-Test_3172/README.md

 ![install wasmedge](./images/9.png)

-## 2. Build WasmEdge Rustls plugin:
+## 2. Build WasmEdge Rustls plug-in:
 **Prerequisite:** CMake: Minimum version 3.12.
 Install it from the [official website](https://cmake.org/download/).

 Clone the WasmEdge repository.
 I have cloned the branch `hydai/0.13.5_ggml_lts` as specified in the pre-test details.